kleveri2/CSE498_CARLA/README.md

 3. Enter a filename for the generated map in the "File Name" field.
 4. Apply any desired pre-processing options (see the Pre-Processing section below).
 5. Click "Find and Generate Map".
-6. When a map is generated in this manner, sign data (positions) is automatically recorded
+6. When a map is generated in this manner, sign data (positions) is automatically recorded.
 7. The recorded sign locations are then placed automatically at runtime.
    NOTE: In their current state the signs lack rotation.